-However, in cases of serious malpractice, where the threat to the integrity of the examination or assessment is such as to outweigh a duty of confidentiality, it will normally be necessary for information to be exchanged amongst the regulators and the awarding bodies.
+However, in cases of serious malpractice, where the threat to the integrity of the examination or assessment is such as to outweigh a duty of confidentiality, it will normally be necessary for information to be exchanged amongst:

-13.3 In accordance with the requirements of the GCSE, GCE, Principal Learning and Project Code of Practice, regulatory arrangements for the Qualifications and Credit Framework and the General Conditions of Recognition, the awarding body will report cases of centre staff malpractice to the regulators if the circumstances of the case are likely to meet the definition of an adverse effect as defined in Condition B3.2 of the General Conditions of Recognition.
+- the regulators; - the awarding bodies; and - other centres where the malpractice may affect the delivery of an awarding body's qualification. - 13.3 In accordance with the requirements of the GCSE, GCE, Principal Learning and Project Code of Practice, regulatory arrangements for the Qualifications and Credit Framework and the General Conditions of Recognition, the awarding body will report cases of centre staff malpractice to the regulators if the circumstances of the case are likely to meet the definition of an adverse effect as defined in Condition B3.2 of the General Conditions of Recognition.

 This will include details of the action taken by the head of centre, the governing body or the responsible employer.
-Other awarding bodies will also be informed.
+Other awarding bodies and other appropriate authorities will also be informed.